 Our collections focus on film production, graphic design and printing history, sound arts and graphic narratives, including comic books.

-If you are interested in visiting the Archives and Special Collections Centre to see any of these collections, please email: email@example.com or call 020 7514 9333.
+If you are interested in visiting the Archives and Special Collections Centre to see any of these collections, please email: email@example.com to request an appointment.
+For further details please read our updated visiting information

 Here's just a snapshot of all of the archives and collections you can explore.